keptenkurk/Mobotix-tools/README.md

 -p  or  --password   = Device password (default meinsm).
 All devices should use this password.
 Currently different usernames/password for the devices in the list is not yet supported.
--o  or  --override   = Override the warning when the Camera SW version of cfg file and camera are different (this might cause seriouw trouble)
+-o  or  --override   = Override the warning when the Camera SW version of cfg file and camera are different (this might cause serious trouble)
 -r  or  --reboot     = Reboots the camera after the configuration has been restored -s  or  --ssl        = Device will be contacted using HTTPS (certificate SA will not be checked -v  or  --verbose    = Show cURL verbose